Ruban2205/Machine-Learning-voice-chatbot/README.md

 ## LICENCE 📄

-This repository is released under Creative Commons License.
+This repository is released under MIT License.
 See [LICENSE](/LICENSE) for more details.

 ## Contact 📱